 Live streaming is an “in the now” event.
 There is a level of excitement generated knowing that anything can happen, and that the information you are hearing is the latest.
 However, it requires people to be viewing as the broadcast is going on as well.
 Promotion is important, and once potential viewers have it on their radar they will ideally show up at the promoted start time.

 A fatal error can be not starting the broadcast on time.
 This has the dangerous side effect of people showing up and potentially thinking it has been canceled, they have the wrong time or lead to them reassessing if they actually want to watch in the first place.
 As a result, being on time can be critical.

 Not being late to your own broadcast is important.
 However, it can also be important to run content before the broadcast as well.
 This can be as simple as showing the stage being set up for a live concert, or displaying video messaging that indicates the broadcast will start soon.
 The importance of doing this falls into reassuring the audience.
 You want them to arrive early to the stream and give the viewer piece of mind that they didn’t have the time zone wrong and that yes the broadcast will start soon.

-This can have the beneficial side effect of not only reassuring viewers, but giving them a bit of confidence that would hopefully get them to share the stream with friends to increase your audience.
+This can have the beneficial side effect of not only reassuring viewers, but giving them a bit of confidence about it starting soon that would hopefully get them to share the stream with friends.

 10. Making a weak first impression